 People tend to turn to lenders like Evergreen Services because they’re struggling financially and don’t have the credit scores to qualify for a traditional bank loan.
 While bad credit makes it harder to get a loan, it doesn’t necessitate borrowing from a tribal or payday lender.
 Here are some of the ways that people with bad credit can get funding without creating even greater financial distress:

-- Paycheck Advance Apps: These advance apps don’t technically provide loans, but that’s actually a good thing.
+- Paycheck Advance Apps: These cash advance apps don’t technically provide loans, but that’s actually a good thing.
 Users can tap into the earnings they’ve already accrued during a pay period and cash them out ahead of payday for a minimal monthly fee.
 For example, Brigit allows borrowers to take up to $250 of earnings per pay period.

 - Credit Unions: There are many other types of lenders besides banks and tribal installment lenders.
 Credit unions are some of the most useful to borrowers and will often provide loans to their members at affordable rates, even if they have bad credit.
 PenFed is a federal union that’s available for anyone to join.